Dinner at Mo’s Restaurant in Burbank.

 Reason #2: Tons o’ room

 For their anniversary, Mo’s updated their interior.
-The building is actually the first-ever IHOP (from 1958) which you can see from their steeped roof outside:
+The building is actually the first-ever IHOP (from 1958) which you can see from their steeped roof outside.

-You can sub a turkey or vegan veggie patty for any of their specialty burgers, and additional toppings are just 50-cents (yes, you see right – they do have a PB and J option)
+Yelp Reviews are very mixed, I decide to order something akin to what a paying customer would choose.
+They’re known for their burgers, so we stick to that for our main entrees.
+You can sub a turkey or vegan veggie patty for any of their specialty burgers, and additional toppings are just 50-cents (yes, you see right – they do have a Peanut Butter and Jelly option)

-As you know I eat A LOT of salads, and this was a particularly stellar one.
+As you know I eat A LOT of salads, and this os a particularly stellar one.
 Wild baby greens, feta cheese, avocado, and fresh basil perfectly dressed in a balsamic vinaigrette tossed with lightly grilled seasonal veggies.

 My favorite part of the night: “Follow me to the Burger Bar.”

-There were our babies, waiting for us!!!
+There are our babies, waiting for us!!!

-I started with pickles…
+I start with pickles…

 …a layer of tomato…